RTS2/rts2/scripts/rts2saf/sphinx/dummytesting.rst

 A lot of messages appear on the terminal...

-If you want to see the fitted minimum and the selected objects:
+If you want to see the fitted minimum and then selected objects:

 .. code-block:: bash